 Theses

 - Lukas Prantl, “Neural Networks for Particle-based Fluid Data”, M.Sc.
-Thesis, Technische Universität München, April 2018.
+Thesis, Technical University of Munich, April 2018.
 (English)

 - Lukas Prantl, “Interactive Interpolation of Fluid Simulations”, B.Sc.
-Thesis, Technische Universität München, August 2015.
+Thesis, Technical University of Munich, August 2015.
 (English)

 Talks and Posters